Woman with a Fan (Metzinger, 1913)

 Woman with a Fan (French: La Femme à l'Éventail) is a painting by the French artist Jean Metzinger.
 The work was exhibited in 1914 at Moderni Umeni, S.V.U.
 Mánes, Prague.
 A 1914 photograph taken at the exhibition in Prague was published in the magazine Zlatá Praha showing Woman with a Fan hanging next to another work by Metzinger known as En Canot (Im Boot, The Boat), 1913.
 Donated by Mr and Mrs Sigmund Kunstadter in 1959, Woman with a Fan forms part of the permanent collection in Gallery 391B (Medieval to Modern European Painting and Sculpture) at the Art Institute of Chicago, US.
+On September 22, 2026, the Art Institute announced it was returning the painting to heirs of its original owners after it was determined the painting was sold in a forced sale in 1940 in Nazi-occupied Amsterdam.